 I absolutely LOVE the Middle Eastern Spice Bland known as Baharat.
 The hint of cinnamon and cloves (or allspice) enhances so many foods in that part of the world!
 It’s used on many chicken, duck, pheasant and fish dishes of the region.
 But I’ve discovered it is wonderful on vegetables as well.
 Tonight I tried it on some roasted vegetables and the final dish, simple as it was, far exceeded my expectations.
-This would be wonderful to serve alongside your Holiday turkey next year!
+This would be wonderful to serve alongside your Holiday turkey or baked ham!

 Parsnips and carrots are both a little high in carbs, but it’s what I had on hand.
 I’ve been a little under the weather and need to get to the grocery store soon.
 Subbing in fresh pumpkin or winter squash chunks for the carrots and cauliflower or turnips for the parsnips would greatly reduce the carb count for this a dish, and likely be just as good.
 This recipe is not suitable for Atkins Induction.
-You should wait until Pre-Maintenance or Maintenance, or until you reach goal weight on your Keto program before enjoying this dish. this dish is perfectly suitable for Primal-Paleo devotees.
+You should wait until Pre-Maintenance or Maintenance, or until you reach goal weight on your Keto program before enjoying this dish.
+This dish is perfectly suitable for Primal-Paleo devotees.

 1½ c. carrots, peeled, cut into ¼” slices (or cubes)

 1½ c. parsnips, peeled, cut into ¼” slices (or cubes)

 4 oz. onion, slivered thinly